louwrentius/fio-plot/benchmark_script/README.md

 							Select the ioengine to use, see fio --enghelp for an overview of supported engines.
 (Default: libaio).
-	--direct DIRECT       Use DIRECT I/O (default: 1) --extra-opts EXTRA_OPTS [EXTRA_OPTS ...]
+	--direct DIRECT       Use DIRECT I/O (default: 1) --loops LOOPS         Each individual benchmark is repeated x times (default: 1)
+	--time-based          All benchmarks are time based, even if a test size is specifiedLookt at the Fio time based option for more information.(default: False).
+	--entire-device       The benchmark will keep running until all sectors are read or written to.(default: False).
+	--ss SS               Detect and exit on achieving steady state (spefial Fio feature, 'man fio' for more detials) (default: False) --ss-dur SS_DUR       Steady state window (default: None) --ss-ramp SS_RAMP     Steady state ramp time (default: None) --extra-opts EXTRA_OPTS [EXTRA_OPTS ...]
 							Allows you to add extra options, for example, options that are specific to the selected ioengine.
 It can be